RaulBejarano/Ultimate-Toroidal-Propeller-Generator/README.md

 - `blade_width`: blade width
 - `blade_thickness` blade thickness.
 Be aware of your printer capabilities.
 - `blade_hole_offset`: displacement between outer and inner sides of the blades.
 It shouldn't be greater than thickness.
-- `blade_twist`: this sets how is going to be the attack angle.
+- `blade_attack_angle`: this sets how is going to be the attack angle.
 A positive value will generate a CW propeller and a negative one a CCW.
 - `blade_offset`: blade distance from propeller axis
 - `safe_blades_direction`: indicates if a blade must delete itself from getting into (1) the previous or (2) the next blade.
+- `hub_height`: hub or holder height.
 - `hub_d`: hub or holder diameter.
 - `hub_screw_d`: motor axis screw diameter.
-- `eh_l`: support hole length.
+- `hub_notch_height`: support hole height.
-- `eh_d`: support hole diameter.
+- `hub_notch_diameter`: support hole diameter.

 That's all!
 Render it with this values with OpenSCAD and you will get something similar to this: